mrStefanJ/post-office/README.md

 # post-office

+This project is build with TypeScript.
+Running this project you will see JSON data for post office and shipment.
+You have the opportunity to add new data in table, insert or delete.

+## Technology

+A list of technologies and libraries used within the project:

+- SASS
+- TypeScript
+- Material UI

 ## Instalation

 ### First
 dowloads and install [Postman](https://www.postman.com/downloads/)

 ### Second
+When enter in Postman, create your workspaces and go to File -> Import and upload file postman_collection.json from folder db.

+After select GET Shipment and click button SEND, the same for GET Post.

+### Third
 Run Node.js as administration
 ```
 cd ...\post-office\back-end
 npm i
 npm start
 ```

-### Third
-When enter in Postman, create your workspaces and go to File -> Import and upload file db.json from folder db

-Choose GET Shipment and click button SEND, the same for GET Post

 ### Fourth
 Run another Node.js